WhiteShadow13/FIJJJAL/motionController/README.md

 - Motor upLeft and Motor downRight are rotating clockwise
 - Motor upRight and Motor downLeft are rotating counterClockwise

+To make the brushless motors turn counterClockwise , we just need to inverse two of the three wires when you plug the motors.

 ## The MotionController

 So controlling the motors to go in the wanted direction is more simple.